sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - Ensure that your [`observability.alerts` configuration](https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting) (in site configuration) is valid.
+- More help interpreting this metric is available in the [dashboards reference](./dashboards.md#prometheus-alertmanager-config-status).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json